unfoldingWord/tx-dev/README.md

 1. `cp ./setENVs_sample.sh ./setENVs.sh`
 1. `vi ./setENVs.sh` - set all masked values to your AWS & DCS keys
 1. `./setup.sh`
+	* Installs needed node modules
+	* Clones all the repos listed in above *Repos Involved* section, excluding tx-dev
+	* Creates the Docker network `tx-net` if it doesn't already exist

 ## To Start Up Everything in 7 Tabs: